 The Harry Potter fanfic Far From Home and All Alone uses this trope with Remus Lupin, his future son Teddy and Harry's future daughter Lily.
 The two are sent to the past while Teddy is suposed to protecting Lily and instead gets in the middle of some dark wizards' nefarious schemes.
 Remus does not learn Teddy is his son until the end though.

-In the A Certain Magical Index fic Twist of Fate, the time-traveler Moses declares that Gunha Sogiita is Touma Kamijou and Misaki Shokuhou's son from the future who was brought into the present.
+In Twist Of Fate, the time-traveler Moses declares that Gunha Sogiita is Touma Kamijou and Misaki Shokuhou's son from the future who was brought into the present.
 The incredibly shocked and embarrassed Touma and Misaki suspect Moses was just messing with them, especially since Moses was snickering when he said it, but the incredibly gullible Gunha immediately believes it.
 Touma and Misaki are essentially forced to take responsibility for Gunha, even though they are roughly the same age, even going to a parent-teacher conference for him.
 It helps that they are much more mature than him.
 On the other hand, the girls in Touma's harem are not pleased that this means Misaki won.